halcyoninno/date-input-facade/README.md

 ### Date range bounding

-Attributes `min` and `max` on facade input will be mirrored by underlying `input type="date"` causing normal documented effect.
+Attributes `min` and `max` on facade input will be mirrored on underlying `input type="date"` with normal documented effect.